 This is the real thing.
 The frosted epicenter of a C.S.
 Lewis narrative.
 The snow has stopped but will continue into the New Year.
-The depth of the snow outside easily clears my waist justifying my decision to stay here for a while.
-Stepping through the glass doors of the ski resort, everything changes – colored fabrics, snowboots, boards and skis are racked up like armor.
-You choose your weapon carefully and step out of the building into an arcade of mental and physical challenges.
+Outside the white stuff easily clears my waist sealing my decision to stay here for a while.
+Stepping through the glass doors of the resort, everything changes – expensive sportswear, snowboots, boards and skis are racked up like armor.
+You choose your weapon carefully and exit the building into an arcade of mental and physical challenges.

-Skipping over to the chairlift like a new born snow leopard (only there was a distinct lack of fur on this cub), I was transported higher into the heavens of Iwate.
+Skipping over to the chairlift like a new born snow leopard (there was a distinct lack of fur on this cub), I was transported higher into the heavens of Iwate.
 I managed to gallantly throw myself down several of the intermediate runs without killing myself.
-The only injuries sustained were muscular and one of those was due to passing out on pillows filled with beads the previous night; just another of Japan´s quirky little differences.
-Why they fill them with plastic beads and not feathers, I will never know – perhaps it is so that stupid white men like me, injure or ´crick´ their neck.
+The only injuries sustained were muscular and the most painful was due to passing out on pillows filled with hard beads the previous night.
+Just another of Japan´s quirky little differences.
+Why they fill them with plastic beads and not feathers, I will never know – perhaps it is so that stupid white men like me, pampered like children with Egyptian cotton and duck feathered pillows, ´crick´ their neck.

-Ninety percent of the comfortably well-off that come to these resorts probably think I am romanticizing a ´dip in the pool´, but my faith in humanity clings to the ten percent that sat beside me as the hot volcanic waters evaporate into the mountains early offerings of snow.
-Each snowflake seems to represent the toils of modern civilization; the love lost; the sickness and the strain.
+90% of the comfortably well-off that come to these resorts probably think I am romanticizing a ´dip in the pool´, but my faith in humanity clings to the 10% that sat beside me as the hot volcanic waters evaporate into the mountains early offerings of snow.
+Each snowflake seems to represent the toils of modern civilization; the love lost, the sickness and the strain.
 As the crystalline fingertips hit the surface and melt into the warm embrace of her liquid lover, the significance of each painful memory becomes irrelevant.
 When we are lost in a shopping mall, wrapped in plastic and designer labels, it is hard to imagine removing our layers of armor and forgetting the superficial world we live in.
 Here in Japan that luxury is possible.